WasifRazaSyed/PostgreSQL/README.md

 1. **Download Installer:**

-    Find the installer in the `/setup` folder of the repository.
+    Find the installer in the `setup` folder of the repository.

 2. **Install Application:**